 16. Attend a local festival.

 Positano is a town that loves to celebrate its culture and traditions.
 If your visit coincides with one of the town’s festivals or events, you’re in for a treat!
-You may have the opportunity to witness processions, musical performances, dance events, or gastronomic festivals.
+You may have the opportunity to witness processions, live music, dance events, or gastronomic festivals.

 For example, the Feast of San Vito, celebrated on June 15th, is an annual event where locals parade the statue of San Vito through the streets, accompanied by traditional music and festivities.